RockefellerArchiveCenter/aurora/tests/qa-tests.md

 ## Feature: validate bag metadata

 	Scenario: all metadata validation checks pass
-		Given bag includes metadata.json file and bag-info.txt contains required information When metadata validation scripts are run
+		Given bag includes valid metadata.json file and bag-info.txt contains required information When metadata validation scripts are run
 		Then metadata validation passes
 			And success information is logged in database
 			And success notifications are delivered to system

-	Scenario: bag is missing the metadata.json file
+	Scenario: metadata.json is invalid
-		Given the bag is missing the required file
+		Given a file named metadata.json exists in payload directory (/data) And metadata.json is not valid JSON or JSON-LD
 		When metadata validation scripts are run
 		Then metadata validation fails
 			And the bag is deleted
 			And error information is logged in database
 			And error notifications are delivered to system
 			And error notifications are delivered to client